How to Remove Text Diacritics Online: A Complete Guide to Accent Removal, Character Normalization, and Practical Applications

 - Circumflex: ê (as in crêpe)

-These marks appear across dozens of languages — French, Spanish, Portuguese, German, Vietnamese, Turkish, and many more.
-While they carry important linguistic meaning, they create practical headaches in contexts that expect plain ASCII text.
+They show up in French, Spanish, Portuguese, German, Vietnamese, Turkish, and plenty of other languages.
+They carry real linguistic meaning, but they also create practical problems anywhere that expects plain ASCII text.

-- URL slug generation: Most URL schemes require ASCII-safe strings. "crème brûlée" needs to become "creme-brulee."
+- URL slug generation: Most URL schemes need ASCII-safe strings. "crème brûlée" has to become "creme-brulee."

-- Search and matching: A user searching for "Jose" should find "José" in your records.
+- Search and matching: Someone searching for "Jose" should still find "José" in your records.

-- Database normalization: Consistent base-form text prevents duplicate entries caused by encoding differences.
+- Database normalization: Consistent base-form text prevents duplicate entries from encoding differences.

-- File naming: Many operating systems and tools handle accented filenames inconsistently.
+- File naming: Plenty of operating systems and tools handle accented filenames inconsistently.

-- Data migration: Moving text between systems with different encoding support often requires stripping diacritics first.
+- Data migration: Moving text between systems with different encoding support often means stripping diacritics first.

-- Sorting and indexing: ASCII-based sorting puts accented characters in unexpected positions.
+- Sorting and indexing: ASCII-based sorting shoves accented characters into unexpected positions.

 The process relies on Unicode decomposition.
-Most accented characters can be broken down into a base letter plus a combining mark.
+Most accented characters can be split into a base letter plus a combining mark.
 For example:

 é(U+00E9) decomposes intoe(U+0065) +´(U+0301, combining acute accent)

-The tool performs NFD (Canonical Decomposition) on your text, which separates each character into its components, then strips all combining marks (Unicode category "Mn" — nonspacing marks).
-What remains are the base ASCII characters.
+The tool runs NFD (Canonical Decomposition) on your text, which separates each character into its components, then strips out all combining marks (Unicode category "Mn," or nonspacing marks).
+What's left are the base ASCII characters.

-This is different from transliteration, which maps characters to phonetic equivalents across writing systems.
-Diacritic removal only affects characters that have a direct base-letter equivalent.
+This differs from transliteration, which maps characters to phonetic equivalents across writing systems.
+Diacritic removal only touches characters that have a direct base-letter equivalent.
 Numbers, punctuation, and non-accented characters pass through unchanged.

-Navigate to wtools.com/remove-text-diacritics in your browser.
-No account or installation is required.
+Go to wtools.com/remove-text-diacritics in your browser.
+No account or installation needed.

-Paste or type the text containing accented characters into the input field.
-The tool handles everything from a single word to large blocks of multilingual text.
+Paste or type the text with accented characters into the input field.
+It handles everything from a single word to large blocks of multilingual text.

 For example, paste: